bekahsealey/specia-child/README.md

 			* Click the radio button labeled "Hide" to turn off the Sticky Header
 			* Click "Save & Publish" at the top right corner of the Customize side panel
 			* Click the back arrow next to "Customizing > Header Section Sticky Header" directly below the "Save & Publish" button
+		3. Click "Social Icons ThemeGrill Plugin"
+			* If you are using the default icons under the previous "Social Media" step, click the radio button labeled "Hide" to turn off the optional menu and skip to the "Save & Publish" step
+			* Enter the id of your Social Icons ThemeGrill Plugin icon group you noted in the installation step
+			* Click "Save & Publish" at the top right corner of the Customize side panel
+			* Click the back arrow next to "Customizing > Header Section Social Icons ThemeGrill Plugin" directly below the "Save & Publish" button
 		4. Click the back arrow next to "You are customizing Header Section" directly below the "Save & Publish" button
 5. Setting up Home Section
 	* Click "Home Section"